Point Reyes National Seashore: Geography

 The Point Reyes peninsula is a well defined area, geologically separated from the rest of Marin County and almost all of the continental United States by a rift zone of the San Andreas Fault.
 The northern half of the fault is sunk below sea level and forms Tomales Bay and the southern half lies along Olema Creek.
 The peninsula is part of the Salinian Block which rises as Inverness Ridge before dropping to the fault zone.
 East of the fault is the Franciscan Complex which has a different soil and flora composition.

+Named creeks in the Seashore include on the inland side, Olema Creek which flows north to Tomales Bay and Pine Gulch Creek which flows south to Bolinas Lagoon, and on the oceanside from north to south: Schooner Creek and East Schooner Creek which feed into Schooner Bay then Drakes Estero, Home Ranch Creek which flows to Drakes Estero, Glenbrook Creek which flows to Estero de Limantour along with Muddy Hollow Creek, then Laguna Creek, Santa Maria Creek, Coast Creek, Alamere Creek, and Arroyo Hondo which all flow directly into the ocean.
+Alamere Creek ends in Alamere Falls, one of only two coastside waterfalls in California.

 The small town of Point Reyes Station, while not located on the peninsula, provides most services to it.
 Some services are also available at Inverness on the west shore of Tomales Bay.
 The small town of Olema, about 3 mi south of Point Reyes Station, serves as the gateway to the Seashore and its visitor center.

 The peninsula includes wild coastal beaches and headlands, estuaries, and uplands.
 Parts of the park are private farms and ranches which have commercial cattle grazing.
 These were leased back when the park was purchased to continue these historic uses.
 Other parts are under the jurisdiction of other conservation authorities with the National Park Service providing signage and managing visitor impact on the entire peninsula and Tomales Bay.
 The Seashore also administers the parts of the Golden Gate National Recreation area, such as the Olema Valley, that are adjacent to the Seashore.